 Our EFC Courses, TECH-001-(Stage I) is a prerequisite,

-3 to 5-year previous experience with advanced composite materials and layup is required for this course or an equivalent level.
+3 to 5-year previous experience with advanced composite materials and layup is advised for this course or an equivalent level.

-If you are in doubt, please contact us to evaluate your equivalent level of training.
+If you are in doubt, about your level please do contact us to evaluate your equivalent level of training.